 Read Salome’s full story to learn more about the gaps in criminal practice in Georgia

 What are the laws on sexual violence in Georgia?

 Although laws on women’s rights and violence against women in Georgia have improved in the past few years, and the country is ahead of many others in the region in terms of progress, a lot of work is yet to be done to ensure justice for sexual violence, put in place gender-sensitive criminal procedures and change social attitudes.

-Even though marital rape is not excluded as crime, the lack of its explicit criminalization contributes to it being disregarded as a crime in practice.
+Even though marital rape is not excluded as a crime in the law, it is often being disregarded as a crime in practice.
 Harmful practices, such as child marriages, bride kidnappings (in some communities) further contribute to impunity for sexual violence.
 Women from vulnerable groups (such as women with disabilities) face additional barriers in accessing justice for sexual violence and the criminal justice system fails to address their specific circumstances.

-Regionally, along with Estonia, Georgia is one of two states in the region to have ratified the Istanbul Convention, signifying its commitment to addressing violence against women and girls, including sexual violence.
+Regionally, along with Estonia and Moldova, Georgia is one of two states in the region to have ratified the Istanbul Convention, signifying its commitment to addressing violence against women and girls, including sexual violence.

 Under the Istanbul Convention and other international human rights standards Georgia is bound to, the victim’s lack of voluntary and genuine consent should be the central element of the crime of rape judged in the context of the prevailing circumstances.
-The law should also envisage a broad range of coercive circumstances through which sexual violence can be committed.
 The legislation of Georgia has yet to comply with these standards.

 What is Equality Now doing in Georgia?

 Find out more about Equality Now’s work in Georgia to improve responses to sexual violence